Make the most of the financial resources available to you as a UBC student.

 Graduate Entrance Scholarships

-Incoming MFA students may be awarded scholarships at the discretion of the Creative Writing Program.
+Incoming MFA students may be awarded scholarships at the discretion of the School of Creative Writing.
 We receive modest Graduate Support funding each year, and allocate this to students in both the on-campus and Optional-Residency Programs.

 Aboriginal Graduate Fellowships